Skip to main content

 Branches

-The project uses multiple branches:
+This project utilises multiple branches:

-• development, with the current development version
+• development, containing the current development version

-• website, with the current content of the website; pushes to this branch automatically trigger publishes the main website
+• website, containing the current website content; pushes to this branch automatically trigger publication of the main website

 When new releases are published, the development branch is merged into master.